"Rate Lock" and other Ways to Get a Lower Interest Rate

 Freezing the Rate

-While there are various lengths of rate lock periods (from 15 to 60 days), the longer ones are usually more expensive.
-The lender will agree to lock in an interest rate and points for a longer period, like 60 days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of a shorter period.
+Although there are various lengths of rate lock periods (from 15 to 60 days), the longer ones are usually more expensive.
+You can get a longer period for your lock, but in doing so, will likely have a higher rate than you would have with a shorter period